wp-plugins/wp-spamshield/readme.txt

 = WordPress Registration Spam Blocking =
 The plugin also includes powerful protection from user registration spam.
 Once you install WP-SpamShield, you don't have to worry about bots or spammy users signing up any more.
 (Note: This protects the WordPress registration form, and registration forms for bbPress, BuddyPress, WooCommerce, s2Member, WP-Members, and more.
 See [this FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_13) for more info.

+= Stops Email Harvesters =
+As of version 1.9.0.5, the plugin now has a feature to thwart email-harvesting bots and keep them from scraping your site for email addresses.
+It automatically obfuscates plain text email addresses and mailto links in your website content by encoding them into HTML entities (hexadecimal and decimal character codes).
+It protects email addresses on pages, posts, comments, excerpts, and text widgets.

 = Why Not Just Use a CAPTCHA? =
 The concept of using a CAPTCHA as an anti-spam solution in this day and age is flawed for several reasons: